 It is hard to imagine how many teeth are in the creek.
 While people have been coming to this location and finding shark teeth for 50 years, there seem to be plenty more to be found.
 In an hour or two you may have more than 15 teeth, the limit each person is allowed to take home with them as souvenirs.

 Hunting for the teeth is a fun exercise.
 Be sure to bring water shoes and something to drink.
 Your hunt will end around lunchtime.

 Where To Eat

-Across the road and one block away from the Plantation House Restaurant is the Aliceville Museum (104 Broad St.; 205-373-2363), where you can learn about Camp Aliceville, a World War II camp that held as many as 6,000 German prisoners of war.
+While in Aliceville check out the Aliceville Museum (104 Broad St.; 205-373-2363), where you can learn about Camp Aliceville, a World War II camp that held as many as 6,000 German prisoners of war.

 During its time, Camp Aliceville was one of the largest POW camps in the United States.
 The camp has long since disappeared, but the Aliceville Museum’s collection of camp artifacts is the largest of its kind in the country.
 You can see artwork and handmade objects made by the POWs, and view uniforms, sculptures and other artifacts from the camp’s period of 1943-1945 on display at the museum.

 The building housing the Aliceville Museum was once a Coca-Cola bottling plant.
 At the museum you can also see a bottling line, complete with machines that washed and filled the glass bottles.
 Other exhibits in the museum include cheerleading outfits from the local school that date back to the 1940s and American uniforms and memorabilia from past wars.